 Welcome to the Massachusetts Small Business Purchasing Program (SBPP) established by Governor Deval Patrick's Executive Order No. 523 in recognition of the importance of Massachusetts small businesses and the impact and challenges the latest recession has placed on them.
-The goals of the SBPP are to increase state spending with participating Massachusetts-based small businesses and to provide simple and easy access to information and resources that can assist the small business community.
+The goals of the COMMBUYS are to increase state spending with participating Massachusetts-based small businesses and to provide simple and easy access to information and resources that can assist the small business community.

 Explore our website to find informational webinars and instructional job aids that you can use anytime.
-Or, access information about instructor-led small business training sessions to learn about the SBPP eligibility requirements, expanding opportunities for small businesses to compete for state contracts, and accessing information using the Commonwealth's e-procurement system, Comm-PASS.
+Or, access information about instructor-led small business training sessions to learn about the SBPP eligibility requirements, expanding opportunities for small businesses to compete for state contracts, and accessing information using the Commonwealth's e-procurement system, COMMBUYS.

 The Small Business Purchasing Program of the Commonwealth of Massachusetts is administered by the Operational Services Division (OSD) with the support of the Executive Office of Administration and Finance.

 OSD oversees the procurement and management of contracts for goods and services as authorized in the Code of Massachusetts Regulations 801 CMR 21.00 .
 OSD will implement SBPP policies which direct all Executive Departments to provide special consideration to participating small business when procuring non-construction goods and services valued between $10,000 and $150,000.

 The COMMBUYS will not include procurements for vertical or horizontal construction since both are covered under statutes outside OSD's authority, MGL c. §149, 44A-H , and MGL c. §30, 39M respectively.